-cervical scute: the scute that is centered between the left and right sides of a turtle's carapace above where the turtle's neck is located, separating the marginal scutes costal scutes:

-lateral scutes (pleural or costal): the four (typically) scutes that line the sides of a turtle between the marginal and vertebral scutes marginal scutes: the scutes that line the periphery of the turtle's shell.
+cervical scute: the scute that is centered between the left and right sides of a turtle's carapace above where the turtle's neck is located, separating the marginal scutes ectotherms: animals whose body temperatures are regulated externally lateral scutes (pleural or costal): the four (typically) scutes that line the sides of a turtle between the marginal and vertebral scutes marginal scutes: the scutes that line the periphery of the turtle's shell.
 Typically, there are 24 marginal scutes, 12 on each side of a turtle's carapace but the number of marginal scutes does show some variation.